abongsjoel/location-search/README.md

-# React + TypeScript + Vite
+# Location Search Application

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a location search application built with React, TypeScript, and Vite.
+It provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: